DarknessRisesFromBelow/server-Updated-App/README.md

 # server-Updated-App
- app updated in real time with server
+ server that updates a project's contetns in real time.